|

 136. Many drummers ... just need to work on the

-"transition" from one lick to another, in a solo.
+"transition" from one lick to another in a drum solo.

-The objective should be continuity from idea to idea.
+The objective should be continuity from one idea to another.

 137. Odd Time: Careful not to put